Open-Attestation/open-attestation-cli/README.md

 ## Performance testing

-To run performance testing for OA functionality
+To run performance testing for TradeTrust functionality

 ### Wrap